withastro/docs/src/pages/en/guides/cms/contentful.md

 - **Date:** `2022-10-05`
 - **Content:** `This is my first blog post!`

 Click **Publish** to save your entry.
+You have just created your first blog post.

 Feel free to add as many blog posts as you want, then switch to your favorite code editor to start hacking with Astro!

 ### Displaying blog posts previews